Can I Eat Expired Tuna Canned Opened?

 How long after opening can I eat Tuna Canned Opened?

 Once opened, Tuna Canned Opened can be safely consumed within 1-2 days if stored in the refrigerator at or below 40°F (4°C).
-Discard any leftovers beyond the recommended timeframe to prevent foodborne illness.
+Discard any leftovers beyond the recommended timeframe to reduce the risk of foodborne illness.

 Can I eat Tuna Canned Opened that has been at room temperature?